- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Subletting in California is popular due to the high costs of rent, but it’s also confusing.
 California Code, Civil Code - CIV § 1995.210-270 declares:

-• If your lease does not restrict subletting, it is safe to assume you can sublet
+- If your lease does not restrict subletting, it’s safe to assume you can sublet.

-• You cannot sublet if it is restricted by your lease; however, your landlord can allow you to sublet via written approval
+- You cannot sublet if your lease restricts it; however, your landlord can allow you to sublet with written approval.

 San Francisco, Oakland and Berkeley passed laws to protect renters in roommate/subletting situations.
 If you live in one of these cities, your landlord can neither deny you the right to nor evict you for replacing a roommate or subletting a room without their consent.